 A music licensing firm holds the catalog of dozens (or hundreds) of artists, and they pitch your music to supervisors on your behalf.
 While this surely makes your life easier, the firm will typically get a percentage (depending on the type of deal).

 So, much like a PR firm or manager, if you can market your work on your own, by all means do it.
-If you can afford it, however, find one that works with your budget.
-If you're lucky enough to already work with your marketing team, the above steps are quite easy for them to integrate, so tweaking your current marketing efforts might be all you need.
+It's a great skill to have, and you'll learn a ton.
+However, if you can afford it, this might be the easier option.